computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/CallForParticipation.md

     1. Populate your sub-directory with the materials for your submission.
 Please use a file named `index.md` for the text of your submission and copy any images or other supporting materials into your sub-directory.
 Pattern your text on the [Curriculum](curricula/CurriculumModelTemplate.md) or the [Challenges](challenges/ChallengesTemplate.md) template.
     1. Create a Pull Request for your branch.

-Those interested in attending without submission should simply simply send an e-mail to (_who?_) expressing your interest in participating in the event.
+Those interested in attending without submission should simply simply send an e-mail to <davisj@whitman.edu>  expressing your interest in participating in the event.

 ## Post Event Report